How We Diagnose Peripheral Neuropathy

 While some patients may have already received a diagnosis of peripheral neuropathy from their physician, our center is equipped to perform a range of sensory, motor, and circulatory tests to determine the causes of your peripheral symptoms and assess your ability to heal.

-Physical Exam and Assessment
+Physical Examination and Assessment

-A physical exam and a number of assessment tools* will help our medical team evaluate the physical symptoms of your neuropathy, the impact of these symptoms on your quality of life and recommend a personalized treatment plan.
+A physical examination and a number of assessment tools will help our medical team evaluate the physical symptoms of your neuropathy, the impact of these symptoms on your quality of life and recommend a personalized treatment plan.

 Pulse Volume Recording (PVR)